 ENDOGENOUS TOXINS

-Another example is elevated levels of homocysteine in the blood due to vitamin B12 deficiency, which can cause blood clots and damage to the arteries.
+• Elevated homocysteine in the blood, which can cause blood clots and damage to the arteries.

 For instance, living in a house with asbestos or lead paint will significantly increase the chance of toxic overload and long-term problems.
 Those who consistently eat a high-sugar, low-protein diet and have nutrient deficiencies may accumulate toxins faster than those who maintain a healthy diet.
 Stress and emotional trauma can also make individuals more susceptible to toxic overload.